Xenoneqq/OperatingSystems/README.md

 # Operating Systems

-C programs solving various Operating Systems-related problems, created as part of a college course covering key concepts and implementations.
+Programs written in C solving various Operating Systems-related problems, created as part of a college course covering key concepts and implementations.

 ## How to boot up programs